Fix: CPU Overheating

 After all this examination, the fan doesn’t spin; you will need to replace it.

-Fortunately, most CPU coolers have replaceable fans, so you can substitute them with any other fan you can find.
-Just make sure it is the proper size.
+Fortunately, most CPU coolers have replaceable fans, so you can substitute them with any other fan you can locate.
+Just make sure it is the correct size.

 Fix 2.2: Make Sure CPU Fan Is Plugged In